-A job orientation gives new employees important information about their workspace, equipment, pay, benefits, and dress code, and introduces them to their colleagues.
-It sets employees up for success and integrates them into the company culture.
+A job orientation is a process for giving new employees important information about their workspace, equipment, pay, benefits, and dress code.
+New hires are also introduced to their coworkers during an orientation, which sets them up for success and integrates them into the company culture.

 How to Prepare for a Job Orientation:

 Make sure they know who will be handling their orientation on the first day.
 Ideally, this person will be waiting to greet the new hire when they arrive, but if not, at least they’ll know who to ask for.
 If you want to take this a little further, help them connect on social media beforehand.

 Save them the embarrassment of showing up in the wrong clothes on the first day.
 Let them know what clothes they'll need to wear or bring to the job orientation.
 You can help them to prepare by sharing your company's dress code policy.